Dubai Property Outlook: Market Signals for Serious Investors

 Prime luxury pricing — Palm Jumeirah, DIFC, Jumeirah Bay Island — has reached levels that compress gross yields to 3–5% and extend valuations relative to comparable global luxury markets.
 The repricing that occurred in 2022–2024 (15–20% per annum in prime corridors) was driven by a structural shift in who is buying — end-users and long-term investors replacing the short-term speculative cohort — but the pace of appreciation has slowed as prices have reached equilibrium relative to comparable international markets.
 The Dubai luxury segment offers prestige positioning and strong liquidity at exit; it is not, at current pricing, the highest returning option on a total return basis.

-Mid-market pricing in JVC, Business Bay, and Al Furjan has appreciated more moderately — 8–12% over 2024 — and retains better yield characteristics at current entry prices.
+Mid-market pricing in JVC, Business Bay, and Al Furjan has appreciated more moderately — 8–12% over the past year — and retains better yield characteristics at current entry prices.
 A one-bedroom in JVC transacting at AED 950,000–1.1 million and renting at AED 75,000–90,000 per annum still produces 7–8.5% gross yield.
 The mid-market segment is where the forward total return case is strongest: yield plus 5–8% annual appreciation in a corridor with demonstrable occupier demand produces 12–15% total annual return, fully retained at zero CGT on exit.

 Demand Drivers — What Is Sustaining the Market